itsJae/itsJae/README.md

   + Fluent in English and Korean.

 ### ✨ Experience
++ Contributed to the uni IT club.

+  + Adapted light/dark theme on the club website.
+  + Suggested ideas about functional & UX matters.
+  + I was a subcommittee of the technical team.
+  + Pushed a plan to hold a hackathon with Omnitool and regularly had a meeting to dicuss about it.

 ### 💒 Educatoin
 I have experienced education from different countries.

 + Pungdong Middle School, South Korea.
 + Brookswood Secondary School, Canada.
 + Singapore Institute of Management, Singapore (current).